IttsGod/CS-Skin-Investment-Calculator/README.md

 Then install the required packages

 Open your cmd and execute the following command:
-`pip install requests openpyxl urllib`
+`pip install requests openpyxl urllib beautifulsoup4 re`

 Now do the Steps required for the Excel file above Then, run the update.py file